Why You Should Work With a Local Real Estate Expert in Chicago

 Key Takeaways

-- Local agents surface off-market opportunities and block-level pricing intelligence that no listing site can replicate
+- Local agents surface off-market opportunities and block-level pricing intelligence that no listing site replicates

-- The right local agent's network (attorneys, inspectors, lenders) is as valuable as their market knowledge
+- A local agent's network of attorneys, inspectors, and lenders is as valuable as their market knowledge

 What Local Knowledge Looks Like on the Ground